 Thinking like an ethnographer means having users act out and paint for you the contexts in which they experience the world.

-Here’s a case study.
-In designing a new health insurance service for farm employers, we used ethnographic thinking to study employers’ pain points and priorities in managing their employees’ health.
+When designing a new health insurance service for farm employers, we used ethnographic thinking to study employers’ pain points and priorities in managing their employees’ health.
 We observed how farm employers explored healthcare, their spending habits, and the role of health insurance in their lives and those of their employees.

 Although farm employers didn't explicitly discuss or describe scenarios of race, apartheid, or land rights during their interviews, it was the big elephant in the room that shaped how we came to interpret their transcripts and, ultimately, the recommendations that we delivered to the client.
 In this context, the users—the farm employers—were predominantly white males presiding over black farm employees in South Africa, just 25 years after apartheid.

-Ethnographic thinking helped us capture the racial, historical, and socioeconomic divisions underlying the healthcare market we we seeking to serve.
+Ethnographic thinking helped us capture the racial, historical, and socioeconomic divisions underlying the healthcare market we were seeking to serve.
 From these contexts we designed a list of employee health insurance benefits that would position the client to act as a champion in reducing health inequalities and impacting social change.

 Rachel Ceasar, PhD

-Global Healthtech Researcher
+Global Health Tech Researcher